epcodes/PyTableChess/README.md

-# PyTable
+# PyTableChess
-PyTable is a free openings table for you to use!
+PyTableChess is a free openings table for you to use!

 It currently has only book openings, but this will be updated soon.